uob-mu3e/daq_wiki/May 17th, 2021 - Integration run preparation.md

 # Future meetings

-* Next in two weeks
+* Next in two weeks, in the meantime hijack the 16:00 operations meeting